cory321/Hemsy/docs/architecture/client-appointments-section.md

 ## Conclusion

-The Client Appointments Section represents a natural evolution of Threadfolio's client management capabilities.
+The Client Appointments Section represents a natural evolution of Hemsy's client management capabilities.
 By following this architecture, we ensure a seamless, performant, and user-centric implementation that scales with the business needs of seamstresses.

 This design prioritizes: